-Residencies have always been non-credit bearing when it comes to credits required for a student’s overall program or for financial aid eligibility.
-To help better reflect this, residencies will no longer carry units/credits.
-Instead, as of August 2013, all residencies are zero units/credits.
-For those who have taken residencies before August 2013, your degree audit will still reflect the residency units/credits earned on your first residencies, but will show a 0.00 for all residencies going forward.
+Academic residencies are non-credit bearing when it comes to credits required for a student’s overall program or for financial aid eligibility.
+As of August 2013, all residencies are zero units/credits.
+For residencies completed before August 2013, your degree audit will still reflect the residency units/credits earned, but will show a 0.00 for all residencies after August 2013.

-In the example above, the student completed his first two residencies before the change in policy and the third residency after the change.
-The degree audit will not be updated to remove the units/credits on the old residencies, nor will units/credits be applied towards new residencies.
+In the example above, the student completed his first two PhD residencies before the change in policy and the third PhD residency after the change.
+The degree audit will not be updated to remove the units/credits on the pre-August 2013 residencies, nor will units/credits be applied towards post-August 2013 residencies.

-Do you have any more questions about reading your degree audit or your program requirements?
-Find out how to contact an academic advisor.
+If you have questions about reading your degree audit or your program requirements, contact a Student Success Advisor.